elmtree-askmo/cloudcannon-app/content/learn/business-and-management/what-strategies-are-commonly-used-in-business-communication-to-ensure-clarity-and-effectiveness.md

     subject: Psychology
     url: /learn/psychology/questions/what-role-does-the-receiverdecoder-play-in-ensuring-effective-communication
 related_article3:
-    id: 115740
+    id: 115733
     title: >-
+        Why is response and feedback crucial in the communication process?
+    subject: Education Studies
+    url: /learn/education-studies/questions/why-is-response-and-feedback-crucial-in-the-communication-process
+related_article4:
+    id: 115736
+    title: >-
-        What are the psychological barriers to effective communication, and how can they be overcome?
+        What are the different types of communication, and how are they used in management?
-    subject: Psychology
+    subject: Business and Management
-    url: /learn/psychology/questions/what-are-the-psychological-barriers-to-effective-communication-and-how-can-they-be-overcome
+    url: /learn/business-and-management/questions/what-are-the-different-types-of-communication-and-how-are-they-used-in-management
 ---

 &nbsp;